Couroutines#

 TL;DR

-coroutine must await amongoc::ramp_end
+An amongoc_emitter coroutine must await amongoc::ramp_end exactly once

 before doing anything.